 Duration: 1 Year at LFA + 12 Weeks at University of Derby

 Hours: Year 1: 15 per week (plus additional hours, incl. evenings and weekends)

 Our MA postgraduate course for screenwriters combines an intense programme of screenwriting craft classes, constant development of writing projects and practical advice on the realities of making a living as a screenwriter in the film industry.
 Once you complete a year course at London Film Academy, you are required to complete additional modules at another educational institution by way of a progression agreement.
-You may continue your studies at Anglia Ruskin University (for 6 months full time or 1 year part time) in order to achieve a Master of Arts degree.

 Our MA course is open to students who already have an undergraduate degree and can evidence sufficient experience in filmmaking.
 Potential students should consider the entry requirements before making an application.